deduce-dev/dac-man/docs/plugins/csv/index.md

 used to specify additional information about the source data to obtain more accurate and specific results from the change analysis.

-In line with Dac-Man's design principles, the user is given full choice about the amount of additional information to provide (and, correspondingly, the level of detail and specificity of the change analysis).

 If no option is given, Dac-Man will perform the analysis using the default values, using table data in the `orig` format as described above.
 After running the analysis for the first time,